elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 </span>
 ```

-As a result, when initializing the blocks a single JS-object is created,
+As a result, when initializing the blocks a single JS object is created,
  which [`{jQuery} domElem`](#domElem) field contains links to both DOM nodes.

 `id` Modifier is only used *during initialization* of a block instance. `id` value must be unique within one block instances inside of one [initialization wave](#init-wave).